progrium/darwinkit/README.md

 ------

 MacDriver is a toolkit for working with Apple/Mac APIs and frameworks in Go.
-It currently has 3 major "layers":
+It currently has 3 "layers":

-## Bindings for Objective-C
+## 1. Bindings for Objective-C
 The `objc` package wraps the [Objective-C runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime?language=objc) to dynamically interact with Objective-C objects and classes:

 ```go